snaseem8/airline_delay_prediction/README.md

 contains methods for airline data PCA and visualizations

 ### data_combination
-contains methods for weather PCA and visualizations
+contains methods for combining weather and airline datasets into one dataset

 ### feature_selection
-contains methods for weather PCA and visualizations
+contains methods for feature selection and visualizations

 ### linear_regression
-contains methods for linear regression
+contains methods for linear regression modeling

 ### ridge_regression
-contains methods for weather PCA and visualizations
+contains methods for ridge regression modeling

 ### sidney-devel branch
 contains methods for weather PCA and visualizations